gma1k/Podtrace/README.md

   </a>
 </p>

-A simple but powerful eBPF-based diagnostic tool for Kubernetes applications.
-Provides comprehensive observability including network tracing (TCP/UDP), file system monitoring, memory tracking, HTTP application-layer tracing, and detailed diagnostic reports.
+A lightweight yet powerful eBPF-driven diagnostic tool for Kubernetes applications.
+Podtrace delivers full-stack observability from kernel events to application-layer behavior, all activated on demand, with no prior configuration or instrumentation.
+With a single command, it uncovers insights across the entire lifecycle of a pod, including network flows, TCP/UDP performance, file system activity, memory behavior, latency patterns, system calls, and high-level application events such as HTTP, DNS, and database queries.

 ## Overview

-`podtrace` attaches eBPF programs to a single Kubernetes pod's container and prints high-level, human-readable events that help diagnose application issues.
+Podtrace attaches eBPF programs directly to the container, allowing it to observe real behavior as it happens at runtime.
+It automatically correlates low-level kernel activity with high-level application operations, surfacing clear, human-readable diagnostic events that reveal what the pod is experiencing internally.

+Instead of assembling data from multiple systems or modifying application code, podtrace provides deep operational visibility in one place, enabling you to understand:

+- Why a service is slow
+- Where latency originates
+- How network and I/O resources are being used
+- Which operations block or fail
+- How requests flow through the application
+- What happens inside the pod during incidents

+By combining system-level details, application-layer insights, and real-time event correlation, Podtrace acts as a single on-demand observability lens.
+This makes it uniquely effective for debugging, performance analysis, and production incident response in Kubernetes environments, especially when time, context, or access is limited.

 ## Documentation